jjstreet/teensyarcade/README.md

 How to Use
 ----------

-Currently this software is considered very unstable and is not guaranteed to produce results.
-However, you can play around with it by doing the following:
+Currently this software should allow you to operate 2 SNES controllers as a keyboard or 2 gamepads.
+You can play around with it by doing the following:

 1. Clone the repo
 2. Navigate to your Arduino IDE installation and then to _Arduino/hardware/teensy_